mosfi99/template-webpack-tailwindcss/README.md

 npm install --save-dev html-webpack-plugin
 ```

-Create a `template.html` inside `src`.
 No need to put a script tag in this file! `HtmlWebpackPlugin` will automatically add the output bundle as a script tag.

-Inside `webpack.config.js`, add:
+Inside `webpack.common.js`, add:

 ```js
 const HtmlWebpackPlugin = require("html-webpack-plugin");